nonobody/CRFTM/README.md

 CRFTM is a topic model of short text that not only develops a generalized solution to alleviate the sparsity problem by aggregating short texts into pseudo-documents, but also leverages a Condition Random Field (CRF) regularized model that encourages correlated words to share the same topic assignment.

-**Incorporating Word Embeddings into Topic Modeling of Short Texts.** anonymous authors
+**Incorporating Word Embeddings into Topic Modeling of Short Texts.** Wang Gao, Min Peng, Hua Wang, Yanchun Zhang, Qianqian Xie, Gang Tian.
+Knowledge and Information Systems (KAIS).
+2018

 ## Description